in divorce. Seventy-five percent of those who divorce will

 before you marry.
 Pre-marital counseling can help you chart a successful marriage.

-Grinstead Pierce & Associates can help couples find solutions in troubled relationships and new relationships.
+Grinstead & Associates can help couples find solutions in troubled relationships and new relationships.
 Couples need not give up in despair if their situation seems bleak.
 By the same token, people afraid of entering long-term relationships can be encouraged by learning that trouble relationships can be fixed.

-GP&A Aproach to Couples Counseling:
+Our Approach to Couples Counseling:

 1. Changes the views of the relationship.